nourman23/e-commercer-php/README.md

 ## Synopsis

-This Project is an E_commerce website that sells clothes and accessories for women, men, and kids.
+This Project is an E_commerce website that sells clothes and accessories for women, men .

 ## Technologies